GoogleContainerTools/skaffold/integration/examples/custom/README.md

 fi
 ```

-and the skaffold config, which configures artifact `gcr.io/k8s-skaffold/skaffold-example` to build with `build.sh`:
+and the skaffold config, which configures artifact `skaffold-example` to build with `build.sh`:

 ```yaml
 $ cat skaffold.yaml